AdobeDocs/commerce-admin.en/help/stores-purchase/usps.md

    - `Divide to Equal Weight` - (One Request) The shipment of multiple packages can be submitted as one request if the packages are divided by equal weight.
    - `Use Origin Weight` - (Multiple Requests) Multiple packages must be submitted as separate requests if using origin weight as the basis of calculating the shipping cost.

-1. Set **Container** to the type of packaging usually used to ship products ordered for your store.
+1. Set **Container** to the type of packaging normally used to ship products ordered for your store.

 1. Set the **Size** of the typical package shipped from your store.